-Everyone who’s ever written an angry letter, will recognize the relief that follows.
+Everyone who’s ever written an angry letter, will recognise the relief that follows.
 Even if you haven’t even sent the letter, it feels good to get the monkey off your back.
 Writing about how we feel, brings some air into a situation.
-It takes the sharp edges off your emotions and makes it easier to step away from them.
+It takes the sharp edges of your emotions and makes it easier to step away from them.

 Especially now that the year is ending, it might be a good idea to look back at 2017.
 Describe the experiences that caused negative emotions for you last year (or still do).
 You’ll find that it’s easier to let them go after writing about it.
 Besides, it turns out that people who are able to reflect on unpleasant experiences, are more aware of the possible positive sides of stressful situations – which helps to digest them.

 Writing doesn’t just help you to let go of negative feelings, it also helps you to hold on to the positive ones.
 Scientific research shows that writing down the things we’re grateful for, can contribute to a feeling of happiness.
 Putting our deep feelings on paper, improves our mood, reduces stress and improves the immune system.

 The first lines are the hardest.
 That’s why you might pick one or more of the following questions and just start writing.
 You’ll see writing gets easier and easier.

 2. Which experience from 2017 do you hope to remember?

 3. Which important life lesson did you learn last year?

 5. What are you worried about right now?